NAME¶

 Memory limit.
 A unit can be b (bytes), k (kibibytes), m (mebibytes), or g (gibibytes).

 Allows the memory available to a container to be constrained.
-If the host supports swap memory, then the -m memory setting can be larger than physical RAM.
-If a limit of 0 is specified (not using -m), the container’s memory is not limited.
+If the host supports swap memory, then the --memory memory setting can be larger than physical RAM.
+If a limit of 0 is specified (not using --memory), the container’s memory is not limited.
 The actual limit may be rounded up to a multiple of the operating system’s page size (the value is very large, that’s millions of trillions).

 This option is not supported on cgroups V1 rootless systems.